teemutammela/auralcandy.net/README.md

 ### Content Models & Classes

-Classes are included in `app.rb`.
+Classes are included in `app/app.rb`.
 Classes are wrappers for corresponding Contentful content models.
 Classes are used for formatting field values, handling related content by wrapping them with appropriate classes, adding helper methods as object properties and defining the accessible properties of said class.

 |Content Model	|Contentful ID	|Class							|Description																				 |
 |---------------|---------------|-------------------|----------------------------------------------------|